Earth Seeds Ecology Internship

 • Marginalized historical figures in nature-based fields

-This summer, we’ll focus on building connections—connecting to nature, your peers, and your community.
+In spring, we’ll focus on building connections—connecting to nature, your peers, and your community.
 We’ll spend time getting to know the land and learning about the plants, trees, and animals around us.
-Some activities include trips to local parks like Wissahickon Park and the Pine Barrens.

-In the fall, we’ll dive into hands-on gardening and nature work.
-You’ll learn skills like pruning, seed collecting, landscape design, and how to manage a garden.
+In the summer, we’ll dive into hands-on gardening and nature work.
+You’ll learn skills like pruning, landscape design, and how to maintain a garden.
 You’ll also attend workshops led by experts in the field and work on your own garden design.

-In the spring, you’ll choose a project that combines everything you’ve learned.
+In the fall, you’ll work collectively with your peers to complete a garden project that combines all of the concepts that you have learned thus far.
 You’ll finish with a portfolio of your work and share your project with the community in a final presentation.

-The time commitment and hours for this internship vary per trimester:
+The time commitment and hours for this internship vary throughout the summer and school year:

 You may also be interested in